amenzwa/amenzwa.github.io/law/LawAndTechnology.md

 - Large IT companies have a habit of entangling themselves with anti-trust regulations.
 - Senior IT executives must sign non-compete and non-disclosure agreements when joining a company.

-It is, therefore, advisable that CS students and practitioners alike endeavour to gain a basic understanding of how law, technology, and your conduct interact.
-This article introduces at a high level the aspects of American law that pertain to the IT industry and its practitioners.
-The introduction provided herein is neither legal training nor legal advice.
+This article introduces at a high level the aspects of American law that pertain to technical leaders and mid-level IT managers.
+As such, I elected to forego discussing overarching laws, such as corporate law, employment law, tax law, health and safety law, administrative law, privacy law, national security law, international law, etc. Also, CS students and junior practitioners with career aspirations in IT should seek a basic understanding of the interaction between law and technology.

+Note that the high-level overview provided herein amounts neither to legal training nor to legal advice.

 # SOURCES OF LAW